-This Trillian HIPAA Business Associate Agreement ("BAA") forms part of the Trillian Customer Agreement available at https://trillian.im/legal/customer-agreement/ or other written or electronic agreement between Cerulean and Customer (the "Agreement") if: (i) Customer is a Covered Entity (as defined below) or Business Associate (as defined below); (ii) Customer includes PHI (as defined below) in its Customer Data (as defined in the Agreement); and (iii) Customer has purchased a license for the Business Trillian Services (as defined in the Agreement) and remains continuously on paid-up support for the same.
+This Trillian HIPAA Business Associate Agreement ("BAA") forms part of the Trillian Customer Agreement available at https://trillian.im/legal/customer-agreement/ or other written or electronic agreement between Cerulean and Customer (the "Agreement") if: (i) Customer is a Covered Entity (as defined below) or Business Associate (as defined below); (ii) Customer includes PHI (as defined below) in its Customer Data (as defined in the Agreement); and (iii) Customer has purchased a paid subscription to the Enterprise version of the Business Trillian Services (as defined in the Agreement) and remains continuously on a paid subscription to the same.
 The parties intend that this BAA be interpreted consistently with their intent to comply with HIPAA and other applicable federal and state law.
 Except as expressly modified or amended under this BAA, the terms of the Agreement remain in full force and effect.
 If there is any conflict between a provision in this BAA and a provision in the Agreement, this BAA will control.

 Capitalized terms used but not defined in this BAA have the meanings set forth in the Agreement.
 In this BAA, unless stated otherwise: